 Geographical information.
-The Group's two segments operate in three major geographical areas of the world.
+The Group's two segments operate in four major geographical areas of the world.
 In the Russian Federation, its home country, the Group is mainly engaged in the exploration, development, extraction and sales of natural gas, crude oil, gas condensate and related products and sales of polymer and insulation tape.
-Activities outside the Russian Federation are conducted in the United States (sales of stable gas condensate), in Europe (sales of stable gas condensate, liquefied petroleum gas and crude oil) and other areas (sales of liquefied petroleum gas and sales of polymer and insulation tape).
+Activities outside the Russian Federation are conducted in the United States (sales of stable gas condensate), in Europe (sales of stable gas condensate, liquefied petroleum gas and crude oil), in Asian-Pacific region (hereinafter referred to as "APR") (sales of stable gas condensate) and other areas (sales of liquefied petroleum gas and sales of polymer and insulation tape).
 Information on the geographical location of the Group's revenues is set out below.